GitHub Tutorial

 .

-git checkout master # you are switching your branch to master
+git checkout master # you are switching your local branch to master

 git checkout Menghan # switch back to your branch [receiving branch]